ibancg/lingot/README.md

 ./bootstrap
 ```

-Lingot supports the following audio systems/servers:

-* OSS
-* ALSA
-* JACK
-* PulseAudio

-You can enable/disable each of them with the following options passed to the
+You can enable/disable the supported audio systems with the following options passed to the
 configure script, all of them enabled by default:

 ```